A Customer‑First Operations Model Enables Personalization At Scale

 The Role of Centers of Excellence

 Centers of Excellence are often required to enable knowledge sharing and place the customer at the center of the customer experience.
 They provide the mechanism for lines of business and silos to have full collaboration.
-When executed, COEs provide dedicated resources and perspectives, removing the up-front documentation burden from operations teams and allowing quick pivots.
+When executed, COEs offer dedicated resources and perspectives, removing the up-front documentation burden from operations teams and allowing quick pivots.

 Key Questions to Select A Customer-First Operations Model